938 related texts · 25 related myths · Page 1 of 20

 A single prophet against four hundred.
 That was the lineup on Mount Carmel, and Elijah liked his odds.
 The backstory is bleak.
 King Ahab had married Jezebel, daughter of Ethbaal, k...

-And thus do you find with the men of Sodom, that You gave them a grace period for repentance and they did not repent.
-As it is written (Genesis 18:20-21) "And the L–rd said: The ou...
+Thus do you find with the men of Sodom, that You gave them a grace period for repentance and they did not repent.
+As it is written (Genesis 18:20-21) "And the L–rd said: The outcry...

 The ancient rabbis certainly did, and they wove some incredible tales to help us understand it. to one, found in Midrash Tehillim, a collection of rabbinic interpretations on the B...